Because to get more business, you need more prospects.

 In real estate, people say the price of a house is all about "location location location".
 In sales, results come from prospecting, prospecting, and more prospecting.
 Closing is the art, the spark of the moment, and prospecting: the daily grind.
-You have to cold-call, set appointments and follow-up every day and if you’re like most people in sales, you prospect with a phone and absolutely hate it.
+If you have to cold-call, set appointments and follow-up every day, you prospect with a phone and you absolutely hate it.

-That’s where the goyaPhone comes in: a telephone sales software that focuses on efficiency, that uses color psychology and the gamification of cold-calling so that you make more calls, get more prospects, get more closing opportunities and more sales.
+That’s where the goyaPhone comes in: it's a telephone sales software that focuses on efficiency, that uses color psychology and the gamification of cold-calling so that you make more calls, get more prospects, get more closing opportunities and more sales.
 Simple: become a better closer with a better software.

 Remove the pain of prospecting

 You use a phone, an email and a CRM?
 Feels like you're juggling from one tool to the next?
 The goyaPhone combines these 3 tools into just one: the phone for salespeople.

 Never again will you have to manually dial phone numbers: with the goyaPhone, you plug headsets in your computer and make calls by just clicking the dial button.
 And when you’re constantly sending some variation of the same prospecting emails for your follow-up?
 Same thing.
 Select an email template, make any necessary adjustments, and click send: now follow-up emails are no longer a chore.
 And of course, as you'd expect, you can also book your appointments right in the goyaPhone so that you'll never miss a call-back again.